the-rivernile/portfolio/README.md

 ## 🚀 What’s Next

 This portfolio is always growing.
-Upcoming projects I will explore:
+Upcoming projects I want to explore:

 Pulling data from APIs using Python and network requests